Rental Exchange - New rental data available to lenders in 2015

 Rental Exchange – informing responsible lending and affordability decisions

 When available to lenders, this data will also provide a significant boost to responsible lending capability.
 With a truer picture of existing commitments, creditors can better understand levels of indebtedness and affordability.
 Where people are suffering financial stress, lenders and landlords will be better informed to engage appropriately and sensitively and take steps to help avoid a debt spiral if required.

-We are working with Big Issue Invest and over 80 social housing providers (representing over 1 million tenants) to start populating the Rental Exchange.
+We are working with Big Issue Invest and over 200 social housing providers (representing over 1.5 million tenants) who records we are currently using to populate the Rental Exchange, with many more in the pipeline.
 A number of social landlords have already reached the stage of communicating their intentions to residents.
 Our CreditExpert service is also being adapted so that consumers can immediately see the impact of rental data on their credit report and score online (a key consideration in using this new data compliantly).